addisonj/presentation/README.md

-A short intro presentation into node.js, with a few code samples
+A short intro presentation about node.js, with a few code samples